 A dental bridge is a one-piece, non-removeable appliance that replaces one or more missing teeth.
-The ends of the bridge are made up of retaining crowns.
-These crowns or “retainers” are bonded permanently to natural teeth on either side of a gap or open space.
+The ends of the bridge are made up of retaining crowns or caps.
+These crowns or “retainers” are bonded permanently to some of your natural teeth on either side of a gap or open space.

-What is involved in having my dental bridge made?
+Dental Bridges in Kitchener: What is involved in having my dental bridge made?

 First, teeth that will hold the retaining crowns are shaped.
 Depending on the number of teeth being replace, you may need additional support on either end of your bridge.
 For short-span bridges, one retaining crown on either side of the gap is sufficient.
 For longer-span bridges, it is often necessary to crown two neighboring teeth.